CollinsWanjau/PythonProject/importModules/Packages/README.md

 returns a true value, the program will exit cleanly.So to give a clean way to exit your interpreter, make sure to implement `do_EOF` and have it return true.

+2. `onecmd` - used to execute a single command passed as a string argument.
+The `onecmd` is part of the `cmd.Cmd` class, which provides a basic framework for creating line-oriented command interpreters.

+* It takes a single string arg representing a command, parses it, and executes the corresponding method that implements the command.

+## Overiding Base Class Methods

+* Cmd includes several methods that can be overridden as hooks for taking or altering the base class behaviour e.g the `cmdloop` method can be overriden to provide a custom main loop for the CLI.